chutney-testing/chutney/example/.docker/README.md

 docker-compose -f ./.docker/dev-docker-compose-demo.yml rm
 ```
 > **Notes**:
-> * The Chutney web interface should be visible at http://localhost.
-Try to execute some scenarios and campaigns to generate some data that will be used in dashboards bellow.
+> * The Chutney web interface should be visible at http://localhost (admin/Admin). **Try to execute** some scenarios and campaigns to generate some data that will be used in dashboards bellow.
-> * The Grafana web interface should be visible at http://localhost:3000/dashboards.
+> * The Grafana web interface should be visible at http://localhost:3000/dashboards (admin/admin).
 Some dashboards examples are already done by the team:
 >   * Chutney [jvm](http://localhost:3000/d/cdw2ubi8bk1kwc/jvm-micrometer?orgId=1&refresh=30s&from=now-1h&to=now) and [scenarios executions](http://localhost:3000/d/edw39vvnep88wa/scenarios-executions?orgId=1&from=now-1h&to=now&refresh=30s).
 >   * Prometheus [stats](http://localhost:3000/d/UDdpyzz7z/prometheus-2-0-stats?orgId=1&refresh=1m).